Wide Reads

 Context: Explaining why people seek friendship and what it reveals about their inner insecurities

-This suggests that our desperate need for friends often comes from our own self-doubt.
-We seek validation from others because we can't validate ourselves, which makes friendship a crutch rather than a strength.
+Our desperate need for friends often comes from our own self-doubt.
+We seek validation from others because we cannot validate ourselves, which makes friendship a crutch rather than a strength.

 In Today's Words: